edofic/blog/posts/2012-09-02-creating-a-language-5.markdown

 ---
-title: Making a programming language: Part 5 - variables and decisions
+title: Making a programming language Part 5 - variables and decisions
 ---

   ---------------